Vesa-Matti Loiri: Military service

 Loiri applied to the Finnish Theatre Academy in the spring of 1962 but was not admitted at that time.
 He decided to complete his military service instead.
 He volunteered for service at the age of 17, but a doctor had marked his fitness classification in a way that was misinterpreted.
 Loiri began his military service in the Coastal Artillery Regiment at Isosaari near Helsinki in October 1962, just a few weeks before the premiere of the film The Boys.
 At the same time, he held a trainee contract as a stagehand at the opera house, which had to be terminated due to his military commitment—a process that proved challenging.
 Loiri was granted leave from the military to travel to Oulu for the premiere of The Boys.
 He reapplied to the Theatre Academy in the spring of 1963 and was accepted.
 Loiri completed his military service in September 1963 with the rank of alikersantti.

 Loiri grew significantly during his time in the army.
-When he began his service, he was 169 centimeters tall, and by the time he was discharged, he had grown to 183 centimeters.
+When he began his service, he was 169 centimetres tall, and by the time he was discharged, he had grown to 183 centimetres.
 He also matured emotionally, although he described the overall experience as unpleasant; the military helped to curb his self-centeredness, preventing the popularity of The Boys from going to his head.

+Career

 Acting career

 Loiri's acting career spanned approximately 60 years.
-He performed in theater, film, and television, with his career often described as built from highly contrasting elements.
+He performed in theatre, film, and television, with his career often described as built from highly contrasting elements.
 While best known for his comedic roles, he also acted in serious dramas.
 Over 70 film roles are credited to him.
+Six films starring Loiri are in the top 20 list of the highest-grossing domestic films in Finland.
+The total number of tickets sold to the screenings of these six films is 3,715,948.

-Theater roles
+Theatre roles

 At the same time, the diversity and depth of Loiri's career are unfortunately overshadowed, as fewer people remember his inspired and profound interpretations on stage or the intense performances in serious films that counterbalanced his Turhapuro comedies.